Call for Papers

 - Ambassadors must behave and dress professionally (in professional/office work attire) during both convention attendance as well as after hours events during the days of the convention and while completing Ambassador tasks

-Applications are due March 1, 2016 (early application is encouraged) to First VP, Jason S. Wrench.
+Applications are due March 1, 2017 (early application is encouraged) to First VP, Benjamin Bates.
 The student should fill out the online application linked below and submit it.
 The next step will be to register for the convention when it opens in February - no application will be considered until the registration is complete. (if a student is selected as an ambassador, the convention registration fees will be waived and refunded) and then fill out the application .

 For additional information, please contact: